LewisResearchGroup/ms-mint/docs/python.md

     mint.export('MINT-results.xlsx')

-An Excel file with the results is exported including the peaklist and some metadata such as date and the current verion of `Mint`.
+An Excel file with the results is exported.
+The file includes the data of all windows that were used as well as some metadata such as date and the current verion of `Mint`.